 - If it attracts the provisions of the Emblems and Names (Prevention of Improper Use) Act, 1950 as amended from time to time, i.e. use of improper names prohibited under this Act.

-The procedure for company formation or incorporation of a company in India involves several steps as provided under the Indian Companies Act and they are:
+The procedure for company registration in India or incorporation of a company in India involves several steps as provided under the Indian Companies Act and they are:

 - Application for obtaining Director Identification Number (DIN) from the Ministry of Corporate Affairs.

-- Search for a company name- This step requires search of company name and the availability of names can be checked at the website of Ministry of Corporate Affairs (MCA).
-Availability of company names can be checked at http://www.mca.gov.in/DCAPortalWeb/dca/MyMCALogin.do?method=setDefaultProperty&mode=16 .
+- Search for a company name- This step requires search for company name and the availability of names can be checked at the website of the Ministry of Corporate Affairs (MCA).
+Availability of company names can be checked for company registration online at http://www.mca.gov.in/DCAPortalWeb/dca/MyMCALogin.do?method=setDefaultProperty&mode=16 .

 - Application of proposed name- An application for proposed company name is to be filed with the Registrar of Companies (ROC).

-- Drafting of Memorandum of Association (MOA) and Articles of Association (AOA)- Some of the most critical documents involved in incorporation of a company are MOA and AOA.
+- Drafting of Memorandum of Association (MOA) and Articles of Association (AOA)- Some of the most critical documents involved in company formation in India is MOA and AOA.
 MOA covers the fundamental provisions involved in the company’s formation and an AOA covers the rules and regulations governing the internal management of a company.